|

 triggered by exercise, smoke, allergies, viral infections, breathing in cold

+air, and changes in the weather.
 The basic abnormality causing asthma is the hyper responsive reaction of the

 body to specific and non-specific stimuli.
 Some can develop asthma after a bout